-- 1.9.17 If there are multiple Persons with an eligible licence of the same domain name with Priority Status (Category 2), then the Person with the eligible licence with the earliest creation date: - (a) may apply to register the exact .au match of that domain name; and - (b) must do so no later than TBA. - 1.9.18 If the Person has not registered the domain name in accordance with paragraph 1.9.17, then the name will be available for registration on a first come, first served basis.
+- 1.9.17 If there are multiple Persons with an Eligible licence of the same domain name with Priority Status (Category 2), then the Person with the Eligible licence with the earliest creation date: - (a) may apply to register the exact .au match of that domain name; and - (b) must do so no later than the Priority Closing Date. - 1.9.18 If a Person has not registered the domain name in accordance with paragraph 1.9.17, then the name will be available for registration under the Licensing Rules.

-NOTE: For example: On 5 February 2018, Eric registered johnsmith.net.au.
-On 8 February 2018, Frank registered johnsmith.com.au.
-Both make an application for Priority Status (Category 2).
-At the end of the Application Period, Eric can immediately register johnsmith.au.
-If Eric fails to register the domain name by 1 August 2020, then anyone (and not just Frank) can do so.
+NOTE: For example:

+On 5 February 2019, Erica registered forexample.net.au.

+On 8 February 2019, Frank registered forexample.com.au.

+If Erica makes an application for forexample.net.au during the Application Period, he will be able to immediately register forexample.au.

+If neither Erica nor Frank apply for forexample.au by the Priority Closing Date, then anyone may apply for forexample.au after the Priority Closing Date.